Clem-Coding/biblios/README.md

 ## Biblios

-**Biblios** is a platform for browsing a municipal library's catalog, with an admin interface to manage books (add, edit, delete).
+**Biblios** is a fictive platform for browsing a municipal library's catalog, with an admin interface to manage books.

 ![capture d'écran du projet Biblios - section "Voir un livre"](assets/img/img-readme1.png)